Dyson Pure Cool Link Air Purifier – Pretty Toy or Brilliant Appliance?

-At the time of writing I can find units retailing online for about $500, so it’s definitely at the upper end of the scale for air purifiers.
+At the time of writing I can find units retailing online for just under $500, so it’s definitely at the upper end of the scale for air purifiers.

 But then again, there’s the old saying that you get what you pay for, and unlike some other lower-priced brands this unit comes with a superior filter, a cooling fan and compatible app technology so it’s perhaps to be expected that it costs a bit more.